-Our service revenues and profitability show some seasonal trends over the year, resulting mainly from revenues from roaming services which tend to increase during Jewish holiday periods (generally in the second and fourth quarters) and during the summer months.
+Our service revenues and profitability show some seasonal trends over the year, resulting mainly from revenues from roaming services which tend to increase during Jewish holiday periods and during the summer months.

 Whilst most of our post-paid cellular tariff plans for private customers are bundles including unlimited amounts of call minutes and SMS, for other cellular subscribers in plans which charge according to usage, airtime minutes and consequently airtime revenues are affected by the number of monthly work days and daylight hours in the day, which varies throughout the year.
 In addition, airtime revenues for such subscribers are lower in February, which is a shorter than average month.
-However, due to the increased penetration of bundled plans which offer unlimited or fixed amounts of airtime and SMS usage, the impact of such effects has significantly decreased over the last two years.
+However, due to the increased penetration of bundled plans which offer unlimited or fixed amounts of airtime and SMS usage, the impact of such effects has significantly decreased over the last few years.
 There is no assurance that these trends will continue in the future.

+Three months ended

 NIS in millions March 31 June 30 Sept.
 30 Dec.
 31

-(Unaud ited)
+(Unaudited)

 Service Revenues

-2013 961 950 951 922

-2014 876 862 862 808

 2015 759 757 760 716

+2016 710 692 698 652

+2017 640 646 666 630